Where To Enjoy High Tea in New Jersey with Kids

 This tea house features more than 50 loose-leaf options, as well as tea education classes, cultural events, and private parties.
 Savor the traditional fare, including the delicious scones, quiche, and sweet breads, or choose the special package for young diners ages 10 and under.
 “Girls come in all dressed up, and [they] love the tea and treats.
 It’s all about the experience for them,” explains owner Barbara Healey.
 This Wayne location is listed with the Historical Society as the first official post office dating back to 1895.
-Special 2018 holiday events include Cookies with Santa on Tuesday and Wednesday, December 3-4; as well as holiday brunches and teas with carolers on select dates throughout December.
+Special 2019 holiday events include Cookies with Santa on Tuesday and Wednesday, December 3-4; as well as holiday brunches and teas with carolers on select dates throughout December.

 Mulberry House offers a menu that's just right for kids.
 Photo courtesy of Mulberry House.

 Mulberry House offers a farm-to-table dining experience, and the tea menu has a kid-friendly package that includes a scone, two finger sandwiches (including grilled cheese, PB&J, and Nutella), and a sweet.
 The tea menu is served Tuesdays through Fridays, 11am – 4pm, and during brunch hours on weekends.
 Looking for an unusual kids' party destination?
 Check out the Young Ladies Tea Party package.